tuwaiq-ios/day1-lab1/README.md

 1. Xcode setup

 ## Description
 Setup Xcode in your PC, create a simple project that display your name in the screen.
-/n upload your work in Github
+Then, upload your work in Github

 ## Points
 Each